Low Rank Based Subspace Inference for the Laplace Approximation of Bayesian Neural Networks

-\section{Dead Parameters}
+\paragraph{Very Small $s$ Values. }Due to issues in computational complexity other methods in the literature, such as \citep{Izmailov2019}, use very small values of $s$.
+For completeness, we therefore report the performance of the lowrank and subset methdos in the very small $s$ regime for the Red Wine dataset.
+Figures \ref{fig:redwine_small_s_kl} and \ref{fig:redwine_small_s_logtrace} show the KL-divergence \ref{eq:KL} and logarithm of the trace criterion \eqref{eq:TraceOrderMain} for $s$ between 1 and 20.
+We observe no fundamentaly different behavior in this regime.
+For these small $s$ the approximation quality is insufficient as revealed by the KL-divergence.
+This is in line with the observation from \cite{Izmailov2019} that a temperature is needed in this regime to obtain reasonable uncertainties.
+In this work, we do not consider such modifications of the posterior.

+\paragraph{Large Values of $s$. } In Figure \ref{fig:plots_with_feasible_optimal_solution} it appears that $P_{\mathrm{lowrank-Diagonal}}$ yields a KL-divergence that does not improve at all with increasing $s$ for the Red Wine dataset.
+However, this is only due to the fact that we only consider $s$ below 1000.
+Once we consider very large values of $s$ the Kl divergence starts to drop finally around $s=10,000$ as shown in Figure \ref{fig:redwine_large_s_kl}.
+Note, that Figure \ref{fig:redwine_large_s_kl} only shows subset methods as the low rank methods, introduced in this work, can only be used for $s$ below the rank of the Jacobian (which is around $700$ for Red Wine).

+\section{DEAD PARAMETERS}

-Even though there is no guarantee that the approximated low rank methods provide better solutions as the subset methods, we would still expect that, in general, they do, because they allow for linear combinations of the parameters instead of a simple selection.
+Note that our low rank methods allow for a wider class of subspace models as the subset methods, because they allow for linear combinations of the parameters instead of a simple selection.